Families, parents and carers

 What can I access for my children and family?

-All eligible children and young people will be able to access up to 24 days of holiday activity each year.
+All eligible children and young people will be able to access the following days as part of the Holiday Activities and Food (HAF) programme each year.

-- 4 days of face-to-face activity in spring (Easter)
+- 4 days of face-to-face activity in spring, autumn, and winter

 - 12 days of face-to-face activity in summer

 Programmes are a minimum of four hours of activity and include a meal each day of the programme.
 Attendance is voluntary, but places will need to be booked in advance.
-The offer will differ between providers, but all programmes will offer a minimum of four hours provision along with a meal (2.5 hours for secondary-age programmes) and will include; physical activity, enrichment, food/nutrition education and a meal to replace the term time free school meal.
+The offer will differ between providers, but all clubs will include physical activity, enrichment, food/nutrition education and a meal to replace the term time free school meal.
+Visit our Eequ listings page for venue details.

 Who is eligible?

-HAF programme is open to children and young people aged between 5 and 16 years (age 4 if in reception class full-time) and receiving benefits-related free school meals.
+The HAF programme is open to children and young people aged between 5 and 16 years (age 4 if in reception class full-time).
+Fully funded places are offered to those receiving benefits-related free school meals.
 This is different from the universal infant free school meals that children receive in reception, year 1 and year 2.

 If you think you are eligible for free school meals but you have not applied, you can apply for free school meals here.